-As highlighted above, responsibility for day-to-day interaction with companies is delegated, including the escalation of engagement when necessary.
+As highlighted above, responsibility for interaction with companies is shared with the bulk of interventions being undertaken by EOS and external managers.
+In general,

-- We expect the approach to engagement on our behalf to be value-orientated and focused on long term sustainable profitability.
-We expect EOS at Federated Hermes and External Fund Managers to disclose their guidelines for such activities in their own statements of adherence to the Code. - Consistent with our fiduciary duty to beneficiaries and to encourage improved conduct in future, we consider participating in shareholder litigation where it appears likely that the Fund will recover losses (net of costs) sustained because of inappropriate actions by company directors.
+- We expect the approach to engagement on our behalf to be value-orientated and focused on long term sustainable profitability. - EOS monitors the activity of many of our investee companies and escalate engagement activity directly with them as required. - Consistent with our fiduciary duty to beneficiaries and to encourage improved conduct in future, we consider participating in shareholder litigation where it appears likely that the Fund will recover losses (net of costs) sustained because of inappropriate actions by company directors.